joshleaves/advent-rs/NOTES_2015.md

 <details>
 <summary>Ruby version comments</summary>

 > Part one is nothing to write home about.
 However, part two...
-First idea was the good ol' bruteforce approach, but when searching if there was an algorithm I didn't know, I stumbled upon a [very interesting Reddit comment](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/cy4h7ji/)...
+First idea was the good ol' brute-force approach, but when searching if there was an algorithm I didn't know, I stumbled upon a [very interesting Reddit comment](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/cy4h7ji/)...
 </details>

 Okay, that was less painful than I remembered it, and my Rust code is actually clearer than my Ruby code.